TUDelftGeodesy/stmtools/docs/order.md

 stmat_ordered = stmat_xy.stm.reorder(xlabel='X', ylabel='Y')
 ```

-If the coordinates are floating point coordinates, such as longitude and latitude, you must choose a scaling for each coordinate such that points that are at least a unit distance apart in either direction can be differentiated by their Morton code.
-For example, a scaling factor of ```1.1*10^5``` on the latitude coordinate means that points that are at least 1 meter apart will be assigned a different Morton code.
+If the coordinates are floating point coordinates, such as longitude and latitude, you must choose a scale factor for each coordinate such that points that are at least a unit distance apart in either direction can be differentiated by their Morton code.
+For example, a scale factor of ```1.1*10^5``` on the latitude coordinate means that points that are at least 1 meter apart will be assigned a different Morton code.

 ```python
 stmat_ordered = stmat_lonlat.stm.reorder(xlabel='lon', ylabel='lat', xscale=1.5*(10**5), yscale=1.7*(10**5))